Developer-RONNIE/html-css/README.md

 ## <a name="details"> ⚙ Project Details   </a>

+#### How to build the project
+- Open **App 1** or **App 2**, navigate to the `index.html` file, and locate the commented-out topics.
+Match these numbers with the corresponding sections in the `style.css` file.

+- Once you’ve identified the commented numbering in both `index.html` and `style.css`, begin building the application step by step, following the sequence.

+- If you notice that some commented numbers are not in sequence, don’t worry.
+Skip those sections for now and continue building, as those numbers will be addressed later in the process.

 > <p><strong>Disclaimer ⚠ :</strong> This project is for educational purposes only.
 Please do not use it for commercial applications without proper modifications.</p>